 Jolibees - “McDonald’s of the Philippines.”
 The mascot is magical.

-JonBenet Ramsey - A child beauty queen that was murdered.
+JonBenet Ramsey - A child beauty queen who was murdered.
 No one found out who killed her.
 The mainstream media exploited her death.
 Used as an object of attention.

 J.S.H.
-Disorder - A disorder that excuses someone because of his/her/zes condition.
+Disorder - A disorder that excuses someone because of his/her/z’s condition.
 "It JUST SO HAPPENS I'm a black girl into anime!"

-Judd Hirsch - A man that often appeared on analog television sets and did funny things.
+Judd Hirsch - A man who often appeared on analog television sets and did funny things.

-KMFDM - Influential industrial band that used totalitarian imagery (Aidan Hughes) and mixes multiple genres with heavy guitar riffs and house beats.
+KMFDM - Influential industrial band that used totalitarian imagery (Aidan Hughes) and mixed multiple genres with heavy guitar riffs and house beats.
 Stands for “No Pity for the Majority.”

 Katherine Dunn - Edgy writer known for her toughness and other things about being queer.

-Kaleidoscopes - Mind opening visions that helps the artist create new realities.
+Kaleidoscopes - Mind-opening visions that help the artist create new realities.

-Kellogs - A brand that makes really cool kids cereals.
+Kellogs - A brand that makes cool kids’ cereals.

-Kenner toys - A classic toy known for their 3.5 inch action figures in plastic blister packs.
+Kenner Toys - A classic toy known for its 3.5-inch action figures in plastic blister packs.

-Kidrobot -A once famous vinyl toy company that would make really cool art toys.
+Kidrobot - A once famous vinyl toy company that would make cool art toys.
 They have lost their edge since.

-“Kill Your TV.”-A slogan that told young people to stop watching TV.
+“Kill Your TV.”-A slogan that tells young people to stop watching TV.
 Another way of saying “Kill All Normies!”